aurora-multiphysics/achlys/doc/content/module/introduction.md

 Most physical processes are unaffected by this conversion and the SI units can be retrieved by applying a simple scale factor to the outputs, an exception being recombination boundary conditions which evaluate the square of the mobile concentration.
-In this case the scale factor must be re-applied within the boundary condition (supplied as a user-input).
+In this case the scale factor must be re-applied within the boundary condition (see [ADSurfaceRecombination](source/bcs/ADSurfaceRecombination.md) for example).

 The concentrations are scaled down in this way as a bug was experienced in early development where diffusion kernels would cease to function once the magnitude of the scalar field surpassed some threshold.